Anthony Browne, 1st Viscount Montagu: Biography

-In the following year Montague's son-in-law was in more serious trouble, although Montague himself appears to have escaped unscathed.
+In the following year Montagu's son-in-law was in more serious trouble, although Montagu himself appears to have escaped unscathed.
 After Pope Pius V's excommunication of the Queen, English Catholics were required to choose between loyalty to religion and loyalty to the sovereign.
 Southampton sought counsel from John Lesley, Bishop of Ross, at a secret meeting in the marshes of Lambeth, where they were intercepted by the watch, and in consequence, on 18 June 1570 the Privy Council ordered Southampton's arrest and confined him to the house of Henry Beecher, Sheriff of London.
 On 15 July he was placed in the custody of Sir William More at Loseley, where More was under instructions to induce Southampton to take part in Protestant devotions in the household.
 After doing so, Southampton was released in November.

 A year later, in September 1571, under questioning concerning the Ridolfi plot, the Bishop of Ross incriminated Southampton by revealing the entire story of their meeting in Lambeth marsh.
 Southampton was arrested at the end of October and confined to the Tower for 18 months.
 He was finally released on 1 May 1573, and again placed in the custody of Sir William More at Loseley.
-On 14 July he was permitted to live with Montague at Cowdray, although his liberty was still restricted, and on 6 October 1573 Southampton wrote elatedly to Sir William More from Cowdray House to announce the birth of his son, Henry Wriothesley, 3rd Earl of Southampton.
+On 14 July he was permitted to live with Montagu at Cowdray House, although his liberty was still restricted, and on 6 October 1573 Southampton wrote elatedly to Sir William More from Cowdray House to announce the birth of his son, Henry Wriothesley, 3rd Earl of Southampton.

-In the year prior to Southampton's death, Montague's relationship with his son-in-law was severely strained.
+In the year prior to Southampton's death, Montagu's relationship with his son-in-law was severely strained.
 In about 1577 Southampton, for reasons unknown, had forbidden his wife ever to see again a certain Donsame, 'a common person'.
 When in 1580 it was reported to him that she had been seen at Dogmersfield with Donsame, he forever banished her from his 'board and presence', forcing her to live at one of his Hampshire estates under close surveillance.
 The Countess defended herself with spirit in a long letter to her father on 21 March 1580, denying adultery and accusing one of the Earl's servants, Thomas Dymock, of having been the cause of the contention between herself and her husband.
-An indication of the rift between Montague and Southampton over the latter's treatment of his wife can be found in an entry in the register of the Privy Council recording that one of Southampton's servants had been committed to the Marshalsea on 23 February 1580 'for certain misdemeanours by him used against Mr Anthony Brown, the eldest sonne of the Lord Montacute'.
+An indication of the rift between Montagu and Southampton over the latter's treatment of his wife can be found in an entry in the register of the Privy Council recording that one of Southampton's servants had been committed to the Marshalsea on 23 February 1580 'for certain misdemeanours by him used against Mr Anthony Brown, the eldest sonne of the Lord Montacute'.